Should law firms publish blogs?

 What is the “right way”?

 Legal blogs that are done right demonstrate expertise.
 Whether you’re a bankruptcy, whistleblower, class action or divorce attorney, your clients are facing a problem.
 They usually can’t, or don’t want to, broadcast it to the world.
-They haven’t heard of you, but they have heard of Google, so that’s where they turn first.
+They haven’t heard of you, but they have heard of Google, so that’s where they turn first to do research.

 They trust Google.